Contracts & Employment Status12 minUpdated 2 Jul 2026

 Probationary Period

-• [ ] Review process during probation
+• [ ] Criteria for passing probation

 • [ ] Right to extend probation (with maximum extension period)